Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 The two regimes

 The US prioritises individualism and protects IP.
-It rewards companies that build something unique, and over time that creates near-unbreakable moats, the Magnificent Seven being the obvious example.
+It rewards companies that build something unique, and over time that creates near-unbreakable moats.
+The Magnificent Seven being the obvious example.
 If you invested in US equities over the last twenty years, you did very well.
 But the cracks are starting to show.
 Investors and people inside those industries are making extraordinary money, but less of it is flowing to the general population.
 The narrative you hear more and more in America is that the rich control the government.

 For the broader population, though?
 You get excellent products at great prices.
 Look at Tesla vs BYD.
 Uber vs Didi.
 Apple vs Xiaomi.
 Starbucks vs Luckin.
 To me, this created an environment where: